kasidit/qemu-mplm/README.md

 <i><a id="installAppOnVM"><h4>2.2 Install NPB on the VM</h4></a></i>
 <p>
 Next, I am going to log in to the VM via the VNC client.
 After loggin into the VM, we will install the <a href="https://www.nas.nasa.gov/publications/npb.html">NAS Parallel Benchmark (NPB) benchmark</a> on it.
-Assuming "vm$>" is the VM's command line prompt, we compile NPB with commands below.
+Assuming "vm$>" is the VM's command line prompt, we compile the OpenMP version of the kernel BT of the NAS benchmark with commands below.
 <pre>
 vm$> sudo sed -i "s/us.arch/th.arch/g" /etc/apt/sources.list
 vm$> sudo apt-get update